 The Protection of Minors Compliance Process

-The process for establishing and ensuring the safety of minors on campus involves several key components.
+The process for establishing and ensuring the safety of Minors on campus involves several key components.
 On this page, you can:

 - learn about appropriate training that is required.